opencog/opencog/opencog/nlp/relex2logic/README.md

 R2L, but as usual, I urge you all to consider what R2L needs to do, to make this later processing possible and efficient, rather than waiting for the problem to come up and then revising everything again . . .
-E.g. is it sufficient that the “be” in “Mary is a wombat” is in the out-going set of “Mary thinks” or would it be wise to tag “Mary is a wombat” in some other way, to ensure that PLN doesn't work on it in the same way as predications which are part of “reality”?
+E.g. is it sufficient that the “be” in “Mary is a wombat” be placed in the out-going set of “Mary thinks”, or would it be wise to tag “Mary is a wombat” in some other way, to ensure that PLN doesn't work on it in the same way as predications which are part of “reality”?